NanXYZH/RobustOptSpline3D/README.md

-# Topology Optimization of Self-supporting Structures for Additive Manufacturing using Implicit B-splines Representation
+# Efficient worst-case topology optimization of self-supporting structures for additive manufacturing